jabney/swiftSet/README.md

 //
 ```

-That information is sufficient to perform all five included set operations, although the `equals` operation is calculated differently from the other four. `Set` operations abstract the concept of an _evaluator_, which is called as the process iterates over the items in the histogram and builds the output based on whether the evaluator returns true or false.
+This information is sufficient to perform all five included set operations, although the `equals` operation is calculated differently from the other four. `Set` operations abstract the concept of an _evaluator_, which is called as the process iterates over the items in the histogram and builds the output based on whether the evaluator returns true or false.

 When performing a `union` all frequencies are valid, so all the items are returned in the output.